-UNC undergraduate and graduate students and post-docs are eligible to participate in CAPS groups.
+UNC undergraduate students, graduate students and post-docs are eligible to participate in CAPS groups.
 Most often people join group because they are experiencing difficulties in their relationships or have something in their lives that they find distressing or difficult to handle.
 Some examples is the types of personal issues that students bring to group include:

 - discomfort in social situations